-This is one of the slower and more time-consuming ways to earn air miles & points.
-If you have the time though, and are happy disclosing your habits and opinions, the points you earn can add up!
+Completing surveys for airline miles is one of the slower and more time-consuming ways to earn air miles or points.
+If you have the time though, and are happy disclosing your habits and opinions, the air miles and points you earn can add up!

 All the main US Airlines have a partnership with a survey company.
 You can also earn miles for non-US airline programs with a few of the survey companies e.g. Air France, Etihad, Iberia,